rophas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word Output format: One line, one word Words should be sorted grep -i "root /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -c -i "bin" /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word Output format: One line, one word Words should be sorted grep -i "root /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -c -i "bin" /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "root" -A 3 /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd